scicloj/clojure-data-cookbook/outline-draft.md

 ## 1. Basics
 - How much is worth including as background?
 - How much should we assume readers know about Clojure?
+    - Write for an audience who know basic Clojure syntax, only reference language guides
 - Already lots of good resources.
 E.g. [official Clojure guide on language basics](https://clojure.org/guides/learn/clojure%20)
+- How to use this cookbook?
+Who is it for, what is the best way to use it?
 - Possible topics to include:
     - Setting up a Clojure environment
     - Installing and using Clojure and its libraries